Waihonua

 No analysis available

-I searched all public remarks for explicit elevator counts or phrases like '4 elevators', 'four elevators', or 'multiple elevators'.
-Remarks reference 'elevator lobby' and 'elevator entrance' but never state a number, so the exact number of elevators is unknown and cannot be inferred.
+I searched all public remarks for explicit counts or phrases like '4 elevators' or 'four elevators'.
+Remarks mention 'elevator', 'near the elevator lobby', and 'steps from the elevator' multiple times, but no explicit numeric count is provided, so the number of elevators is unknown.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.